 - Community – A self-selected group of individuals who care enough about the topic to participate in regular interactions

-Lean-Agile promotes cross-functional teams and programs that facilitate value delivery in the Enterprise.
+Lean-Agile principles and practice promote cross-functional teams and programs that facilitate value delivery in the Enterprise.
 Similarly, Lean thinking emphasizes organizing people with different skills around a Value Stream.
 However, developers need to talk with other developers, testers need to talk with other testers, Product Owners need to communicate with their peers from other Agile Teams, and so on.
 This is critical for leveraging the multiple experiences and different types of practical knowledge available from a variety of people.
 That is what drives craftsmanship and continuous learning, facilitating the adoption of new methods and techniques.

 Such domain-focused interactions are often supported by CoPs—informal networks designed specifically for efficient knowledge-sharing and exploration across teams, trains, and the entire organization.
 Figure 2 provides an example of role-based CoPs, one of the most common types of communities.